 Bradley K. Yoder, PhD Molecular/Cell Biology ’93, BS Biochemistry/Molecular Biology ’88

-Following his studies at UMBC, Bradley was the Alexander Hollander Postdoctoral Fellowship at The Department of Energy at Oak Ridge National Laboratories developing mouse models for animal diseases.
-In 1997 he joined the faculty in the Division of Cell Biology at the University of Alabama Medical School where he is now Associate Professor.
+Following his studies at UMBC, Bradley was the Alexander Hollander Postdoctoral Fellow at the Department of Energy at Oak Ridge National Laboratories developing mouse models for animal diseases.
+In 1997 he joined the faculty in the Division of Cell Biology at the University of Alabama Medical School.
 His laboratory has been instrumental in identifying genes that play a role in polycysitic kidney disease.